LLETZ or loop diathermy

 Bleeding: There is a small risk of heavy bleeding (for example soaking through a sanitary pad every hour).

-Cervical stenosis: There is a very small risk that the opening of the cervix will become narrowed due to scarring.
-This can cause painful periods, difficulty conceiving or the cervix not to open well during labour.
+Cervical stenosis: There is a very small risk that the opening of your cervix will become narrowed due to scarring.
+This can cause painful periods, difficulty conceiving or cause your cervix not to dilate (open) well during labour.
 This risk increases if you have been through menopause or have had a LLETZ previously.

 Premature birth: There is a small increased risk of late miscarriage or early delivery in future pregnancies.

-Burn: There is a very small risk of a burn to the vagina.
+Burn: There is a very small risk of a burn to your vagina.

 What can I expect afterwards?